What can I do about ulcerative colitis?

 - Avoid certain job opportunities?

-If you answered yes to any of these questions, it is time to take a more active role in managing your condition so you do not let it get the best of you.
-Extended relief could be within reach if you take positive steps, such as
+If you answered Yes to any of these questions, it is time to take a more active role in managing your condition so you do not let it get the best of you.
+Extended relief could be within reach if you take positive steps, such as:

 - Talking with your doctor about proper diet and exercise that fits your needs and helps you manage your symptoms